nikhilkumargiis70-ai/football-match-outcome-prediction/README.md

   - Draw
   - Away Win

--The project uses historical English Premier League match data from **five consecutive seasons**:
+- The project uses historical English Premier League match data from **five consecutive seasons**:

   - 2021–22
   - 2022–23
   - 2023–24
   - 2024–25
   - 2025–26

--These datasets were combined into a single dataframe before preprocessing and feature engineering.
+- These datasets were combined into a single dataframe before preprocessing and feature engineering.

 ---